mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ### An input column used in a formula has been deleted

-If a user deletes an input column used in a formula, then that formula column needs to display the error and prompt the user to resolve it.
-The user can simply change the affected column to another one or delete the formula column.
+If a user deletes an input column utilized in a formula, then that formula column needs to display the error and prompt the user to resolve it.
+The user can simply replace the affected column with another one or delete the formula column.

 ## 7. Other Considerations

 ### Column Naming Convention

-Input column names, when created, should have generated names that reference the source of the columns.
+Input column names, when constructed, should have generated names that reference the source of the columns.
 For example, a column `full_name` from the `Person` table, linked by the column `actor_id` in `Movie` would be named `movie_actor full_name`.

-In cases where the column names match the patterns applied in Mathesar, we could detect redundant suffixes like `id` and strip them off for shortening the names (e.g. `sequel title` instead of `sequel_id title`).
+In cases when the column names fit the patterns employed in Mathesar, we might detect unnecessary suffixes like `id` and strip them out for shortening the names (e.g. `sequel title` instead of `sequel_id title`).

 Additionally, link hierarchy can be inclided.
 For example `sequel_prequel_sequel title` for a column named `title` added through Movie's `sequel_id`'s `prequel_id`'s `sequel_id`.

-Users can change the default names at any time and still get the source information under the column details.
+Users can alter the default names at any time and still see the source information under the column details.